Ultrastrong light-matter interaction in a multimode photonic crystal: Circuit model

 The advantage of this method over the Lagrangian approach is the capability of finding the eigenmodes of the circuit for arbitrary boundary conditions set by input and output port impedances $Z_{\text{in}}$ and $Z_{\text{out}}$, which are set to $50\,\Omega$ for this experiment.
 The eigenmode frequencies correspond to the resonances found in transmission.
-In the Lagrangian case, as mentioned in the previous section, these impedances can only be set to zero or infinity.
 The small disadvantage of this method is that the precision of eigenmode values is set by the resolution of the frequency grid in which you are evaluating the ABCD matrices, whereas diagonalizing a $2N\times 2N$ matrix can be more efficient.
 We combine both methods for determining the circuit parameters of the device.

-For completeness, we compare these two methods as shown in \SFigref{fig:ABCDvsLag}.
-The eigenfrequencies of the differential modes, inferred from the eigenvalues of the $\hat{\op{C}}_\pm^{-1} \hat{\op{L}}_\pm^{-1}$ matrix, are overlayed on top of the magnitude of the transmission coefficient $|S_{21}|$ evaluated over a frequency range that captures the dispersive single-photon band.
-The eigenfrequencies align with the resonance frequencies found as Lorentzian peaks in transmission, with small discrepancies ranging between 1-10 MHz.
-Both calculations are performed with the circuit parameters used in the experiment, displayed in Table~\ref{table:CircParams}, which yield similar eigenmode frequencies.
+For completeness, we compare these two methods as shown in \Figref{fig:ABCDvsLag}.
+The eigenfrequencies of the differential modes, inferred from the eigenvalues of the $\hat{\op{C}}_\pm^{-1} \hat{\op{L}}_\pm^{-1}$ matrix, are overlayed on top of the magnitude of the transmission coefficient $|S_{21}|$ evaluated over the frequency range of the single-photon band, and are found to align with the resonance frequencies (Lorentzian peaks) in transmission.
+Both calculations are performed with the circuit parameters used in the experiment, displayed in Table~\ref{table:CircParams}, which yield similar eigenmode frequencies, within disorder levels.

-\subsubsection{Tight-binding model}
+\subsection{Tight-binding model}